District Attorney Nancy O'Malley

 DA O’Malley is a nationally recognized expert in issues involving violence against women, violence against persons with disabilities, and interpersonal violence including sexual assault, domestic violence, elder abuse, child abuse, stalking, and human exploitation and trafficking.
 She serves in an office with a national reputation for excellence dating back to former District Attorney and United States Supreme Court Chief Justice Earl Warren.
 DA O’Malley carries out this proud legacy as the first woman to serve as Alameda County’s elected District Attorney, and as a leader known throughout California and the country for her innovation and vision.

 Since joining the office as an attorney in 1984, O’Malley rose through the ranks to become Chief Assistant District Attorney from 1999 until her appointment to District Attorney in 2009.
 She has a formidable record, having prosecuted hundreds of felony matters ranging from child sexual assault to domestic violence and murder.
-In her most recent jury trial, she obtained multiple felony convictions against Jared Adams for an extensive crime spree that included attempted murder, robbery of a gas station and carjacking.
+In her most recent jury trial, she obtained multiple felony convictions against defendant Jared Adams for an extensive crime spree that included attempted murder, robbery of a gas station and carjacking.
 During the robbery of the gas station, he shot and paralyzed a 10-year-old Oakland boy who was taking a piano lesson in a neighboring music school.
-DA O’Malley secured a 70-year prison sentence for Adams.
+Defendant Adams was sentenced to 70 years in prison sentence for these crimes.